iugbt/cyn-hover-colour-fix/README.md

 ## ❗ Disclaimer

-Hey there!
-Just a quick heads-up:

 **NewerOldCord** is a fork of the original **OldCord** theme.
 With Discord rolling out a brand new UI, the old OldCord layout started to feel a bit outdated — so I decided to give it a refresh.

 The goal of this project is to **update OldCord to better resemble the Discord UI that was just retired**, keeping the structure of the older layout while modernizing it to look more like the recent version that many users were familiar with.

 I'm very much an **amateur** — not a CSS expert — and this is all built through trial, error, and lots of tweaking.
-I'm learning as I go and will keep making improvements as I figure things out.

-I made this theme for myself, but figured others might also want a cleaner, more familiar feel.
-Feel free to use, fork, or build on it.
-Just note that I may not be able to provide support or frequent updates.

-Thanks for checking it out!
+This is not going to be a long term project, I'm only doing this for myself for now and sharing it.
+The theme will break with subsequent discord updates, I do not know if I'll have the motivation or will to fix issues that will arise in the future.

 ---

 ## 🔦 What This Theme Does

-- Keeps the **classic Discord layout** inspired by OldCord.
+- Keeps the **classic Discord layout** based on OldCord.
 - Updates visual styling to match the **previous (2024) Discord UI**

 > ⚠️ **Light Mode is not supported.**